 Besides the whales, Hermanus is rich in the scenery with great accommodations, upmarket shops and adventure options, making it easy to understand why it is a popular place to linger.
 Just further along the shoreline, De Kelder and Witsand and their smaller villages may suit those who prefer a quieter setting.
 Wherever you choose to do it, get up close to these gentle giants for some very special whale appreciation.

-It’s the African era, and no corner of our continent should go unmeasured or unexplored, be it water, bush or culture that brings you to our beautiful land.
+It’s the African era, and no corner of our continent should go unmeasured or unexplored, be it water, bush or culture that brings you to the bright continent.